 Starting at a new practice, you often will not have a full patient load.
 What you do in the time between appointments can have a huge bearing on your success as well as the success of the practice.
 Owners want to know you are focused on growing your patient base, increasing your knowledge, helping the office run smoothly, and becoming an integral part of their team.

 In addition, the right answer to this question lets the practice owner know you are a self-starter with good organizational and time management skills.

 Once I have completed all required paperwork and patient follow-up, I would use this time in one of three ways.
 First, to build my platform and market to new patients by writing blog posts for the practice, reaching out through social media, or writing articles for optometry publications.
 Second, to hone my skills, either by reading articles or listening to podcasts on the latest trends in eyecare.
 Third, in finding ways I could help the office run more efficiently and assist staff when needed.

 6. Where do you see yourself in 5 years?
 Is practice ownership a goal?

 This question is geared to ensure you have put time and consideration into the type of doctor you want to be and the type of practice you want to grow in.
-This can encompass a specialty you are particularly interested in, any technologies you would hope to incorporate, and any additional roles you would like to take on, such as CE instructor, advocate, or KOL.
+This can encompass a specialty you are particularly interested in, any technologies you would hope to incorporate, and any additional roles you would like to take on, such as CE instructor, advocate